 Industry outcomes with location-based services

-With OpenRoaming, users will be able to get online seamlessly and automatically after signing in just once using a trusted identity provider.
+With OpenRoaming, users can get online seamlessly and automatically after signing in just once using a trusted identity provider.
 The service is secure and fast, and users don’t have to guess which Wi-Fi network to use or suffer through a pop-up captive portal again.
-They will be connected wherever they go so they can download, stream, video chat, and game to their heart’s desire.
+They are connected wherever they go so they can download, stream, video chat, and game to their heart’s desire.
 Benefits of OpenRoaming include:

-Better engagement with customers through Wi-Fi, Cisco DNA Spaces, and loyalty apps
+● Better engagement with customers through Wi-Fi, Cisco Spaces, and loyalty apps

 Deployed over wireless devices beginning in 2019, 5G is an advanced way of connecting a wireless device to a network without using Wi-Fi.
 5G has a much more massive scale than previous standards of 3G and 4G, allowing for AR/VR.